mbrandenburger/fabric-rfcs/text/0000-fabric-private-chaincode-1.0.md

 ## References

 The full detailed protocol specification of FPC 1.0 is documented in a series of UML Sequence Diagrams.
-Note that in addition to the FPC 1.0 specification, we already provide a proposal to extend FPC 1.0 to the Full FPC specification that addresses the limitations addressed in the previous section.
+Note that in addition to the FPC 1.0 specification (referenced in below documents as *FPC Lite*), we already provide a proposal to extend FPC 1.0 to the Full FPC specification that addresses the limitations addressed in the previous section.

 - The [fpc-lifecycle-v2](../images/fpc/full-detail/fpc-lifecycle-v2.png) diagram describes the lifecycle of a FPC Chaincode, focusing in particular on those elements that change in FPC vs. regular Fabric.
 - The [fpc-registration](../images/fpc/full-detail/fpc-registration.png) diagram describes how an FPC Chaincode Enclave is created on a Peer and registered at the FPC Registry, including the Remote Attestation process.